 Most people are glad to see a year go, and pin their hopes on the coming one.
 While I do have really high hopes for 2015, I can’t call 2014 a bad year.
 In fact, from the point of view of DeafInPrison.com – it’s been a great year.

 Here’s WordPress’ annual report.

 Here’s an excerpt:

 The concert hall at the Sydney Opera House holds 2,700 people.
 This blog was viewed about 25,000 times in 2014.
 If it were a concert at Sydney Opera House, it would take about 9 sold-out performances for that many people to see it.

 BitcoDavid is a blogger and a blog site consultant.
 In former lives, he was an audio engineer, a videographer, a teacher – even a cab driver.
 He is an avid health and fitness enthusiast and a Pro/Am boxer.
 He has spent years working with diet and exercise to combat obesity and obesity related illness.

-Filed under: Administrative Information, Awards and Accolades | Tagged: #JusticeForFelix, #Keep ASL In Schools, #StopHearingLossBullying, ASL Learners by DeafInPrison.com, BitcoDavid, Deaf in Prison, DeafInPrison.com, Trolls | 2 Comments »
+Filed under: Administrative Information, Awards and Accolades | Tagged: #JusticeForFelix, #Keep ASL In Schools, #StopHearingLossBullying, ASL Learners by DeafInPrison.com, BitcoDavid, Deaf in Prison, DeafInPrison.com, Joanne Greenberg, New Year - New System, Pat Bliss | 2 Comments »